P1agueDoc/ComfyYouTube-TelegramBot/README.md

 # ComfyYouTube-TelegramBot
-It's a bot to watch youtube (kinda) from telegram chat by bot
+It's a bot that allows you to (kinda) watch YouTube from a Telegram chat using a bot

 # How to start
-- install all that needed:
+- Install necessary dependencies:

     pip install -r requirements.txt

-    install https://github.com/tdlib/telegram-bot-api  (you can use guide here: https://tdlib.github.io/telegram-bot-api/build.html?os=Windows)
+    install https://github.com/tdlib/telegram-bot-api  (you can follow this guide here: https://tdlib.github.io/telegram-bot-api/build.html?os=Windows)
-- Get cookies because Youtube may block download:
+- Get cookies because YouTube may block downloads:

-    in firefox - download extension coockies.txt.
+    in firefox - download extension cookies.txt.
 Go to youtube (you should be logged) and use extension (press on it) to download cookies from youtube OR just download all cookies. in chrome - use any other extension that does the job.
-- get Telegram bot api from BotFather
+- get your Telegram bot api key from BotFather
 - go to https://my.telegram.org/ and get api-id and api-hash
-- go to telegram-bot-api folder (not our bot folder) and create a .txt there.
+- go to telegram-bot-api folder (not root bot folder) and create a .txt there.
-- write into .txt:
+- Open  .txt and write:

     cd your-path\telegram-bot-api\bin